There are many ways to find research opportunities at UNC:

 - talk with an OUR Ambassador or to other students who are doing research in an area of interest

-- make an appointment to talk with a liaison for undergraduate research
+- make an appointment to talk with an OUR Department Liaison.

 - discuss your research ideas with a faculty member who is doing research that interests you

 - investigate research opportunities in your department or a related department

 - sign up for a research intensive course